Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-If you enjoy working with people, have a passion for food, and are fascinated by the relationships between food, nutrients, health, and disease, then the Master of Science in Nutrition & Dietetics is for you.
-Study at Massey and turn your passion into your profession.
+If you are fascinated by the intricacies of and relationships between food, nutrients, health, and disease, and how they can be manipulated to improve health and wellbeing, then the Master of Science in Nutrition and Dietetics is for you.

 Graduates are eligible to apply to be registered with the New Zealand Dietitians Board to practise as a dietitian in New Zealand (NZRD), and will become eligible to apply for registration in both Australia and the United Kingdom.